This page is copyrighted and cannot be reproduced or replicated without permission.The mission of the Norwood Secondary School

 Here are important links to local vocational programs as well as work force support options.
-I have also included the links to all of the military services.
-These are all great options to get skill and certifications for students not interested or possibly ready for college after high school.
+I have also included links to all of the military services.
+These are all great options to get skills and certifications for students not interested or possibly ready for college after high school.

 The CU BA/BS to MD Program; This is an amazing opportunity for students who are considering becoming physicians; specifically primary care physicians who have the passion to stay in the State of Colorado and practice.

 - Understanding the Different Nursing School Paths (diploma, ADN, BSN)